uxder/Vivid/README.md

 ##How do I use vivid?

 Vivid needs to be applied to an image.
-Set the filter by setting the name in the filter option (or defaults to blackWhite).
+Set the filter by setting the filter name in the filter option (otherwise defaults to blackWhite).
 Additionally, set the options of the filter you are applying by adding an object literal with the filter name in.
-Each plugin will have different options.
+Every filter plugin has different options.
+Example:

  $('#someImage').vivid(
 	{